testdrivenio/cache-django-view/ReadMe.md

 The cache in this example sets a timeout of 5 minutes on the cache.

 If we now go to [http://127.0.0.1:8000](http://127.0.0.1:8000) in our browser, the first request will take 2 seconds.
 If we then press the "Get new data button", we get the results instantly.
+Also now we see that the time on the page stays the same.

 As an option to use the decorator in `apicalls/views.py` we can apply the caching in `apicalls/urls.py`.
-Remove the three lines of code we added to views and edit the `urls.py` to look like this.
+Remove the three lines of code we added to views and edit the `apicalls/urls.py` to look like this.

 ```python
 from django.urls import path